sc0v0ne/LearnAI/ml/small_dataset.md

 Both Bagging and Boosting techniques have shown great results across a variety of problems and should be explored along with methods discussed above to get better results.

-## Key factors in training Neural Nets with small dataset
+### Key factors in training Neural Nets with small dataset

+Here are a few important factors which influence the network optimization process [2]:

-- Optimization Algorithm: Adam, RMSprop, Adagrad, and Stochastic Gradient descent are a few variations of gradient descent which optimize the gradient update process and improve model performance.
+- **Optimization Algorithm:** Adam, RMSprop, Adagrad, and Stochastic Gradient descent are a few variations of gradient descent which optimize the gradient update process and improve model performance.

-- Loss function: Hinge loss is one such example which makes training with small datasets possible.
+- **Loss function:** Hinge loss is one example that makes training with small datasets possible.

-- Parameter initialization: The initial state of the parameters greatly influences the optimization process.
+- **Parameter initialization:** The initial state of the parameters greatly influences the optimization process.

-- Data size: Data size is a very crucial part of training neural networks.
+- **Data size:** Data size is a very crucial part of training neural networks.
 Larger datasets can help us better learn model parameters and improve the optimization process and imparts generalization.

 Figure 1: Basic implications of fewer data and possible approaches and techniques to solve it

-## Ways to overcome optimization difficulties
+### Ways to overcome optimization difficulties

+We discussed a few of the above techniques in Part 1.
+Here discuss the remaining techniques that are more relevant to deep learning [2].

 1. Transfer learning